tessel/onboarding/README.md

 # How to start contributing to the Tessel Project
+Welcome, new [Team Member](https://github.com/tessel/project/blob/master/TEAM-MEMBERS.md)!
+We're excited to have you.
+Please go through the steps below to familiarize yourself with the project.

+If anything is confusing or out of date, please make it easier for the next person!
+Report issues and make PRs on this and all other Tessel repos.

 ###1.
 Sign the the [CLA](http://dojofoundation.org/about/claForm).
 The Tessel Project is an open source project and a proud member of the Dojo Foundation.
 The Dojo Foundation requires that all contributors take 2 minutes to sign their Contributor License Agreement (CLA) before having any contributions accepted.
 Please do so [here](http://dojofoundation.org/about/claForm) before opening any Pull Requests on Tessel repos.